tapis-project/documentation/source/technical/actors.rst

 Access from Python
 ^^^^^^^^^^^^^^^^^^^

-The ``agavepy.actors`` module provides access to the above data in native Python objects.
+The ``tapipy.actors`` module provides access to the above data in native Python objects.
 Currently, the actors module provides the following utilities:

 * ``get_context()`` - returns a Python dictionary with the following fields: